Symmetry-induced fragmentation and dissipative time crystal: An alternative example of symmetry-induced fragmentation and time crystal

 \section{An alternative example of symmetry-induced fragmentation and time crystal}

 In the main text, we devise a dissipative time crystal based on the $U(1)$ symmetry with a single-particle symmetry generator.
-Here we illustrate a more involved case where the symmetry generator features many-body interactions.
+In this Appendix we illustrate a more involved case where the symmetry generator features many-body interactions.
 We consider the following Liouvillian in a one-dimensional spin-$1/2$ chain under the periodic boundary condition (setting $\hbar=1$)

 where the coherent Hamiltonian and jump operators read